sabry-awad97/rust_crates/rocket_crate/Readme.md

 - The `protected_route` function is a route handler for the "/protected" URL pattern that requires authorization.
 It takes an `auth` parameter of type `Authorization`, indicating that this route requires a valid authorization token.
 It returns a `status::Custom` response with a success status code and a JSON payload indicating access granted with the token.
 - The `not_found` function acts as a catcher-all for the 404 status code.
 If a route is not found, this function is invoked and returns a static string "404 - Not Found".
 - Finally, the `rocket` function is the entry point of the Rocket application.
 It builds a Rocket instance using `rocket::build()`, mounts the defined routes (delay, protected_route) to the root URL ("/"), and registers the `not_found` catcher to handle 404 errors.

+## Templating and Views

+### Introduction to templating and views in web development

+In web development, templating refers to the practice of separating the structure of a web page from its content.
+Templating allows you to define reusable components and dynamically generate web pages by filling in the content with data.

+The purpose of using templates is to improve code organization, promote code reuse, and simplify the process of generating dynamic HTML pages.
+Templates provide a convenient way to separate the presentation layer from the underlying logic.

+Views, in the context of web development, are the representation of data and logic within a specific template.
+Views contain the information necessary to render a template with the appropriate data values.

+Here's an overview of how templating and views work in web development:

+1. Template Engines:
+   Template engines are libraries or frameworks that provide tools and syntax for defining templates and rendering them with data.
+They typically support variables, conditionals, loops, and other control structures.

+1. Template Files:
+   Templates are usually stored in separate files, often with a specific file extension (e.g., .html, .ejs, .hbs).
+These files contain the HTML structure with placeholders or tags where dynamic data will be inserted.

+1. Placeholder Tags:
+   Within the template files, placeholder tags are used to mark the locations where dynamic content will be injected.
+These tags are specific to the template engine being used.

+1. View Data:
+   Views hold the data that will be passed into the template for rendering.
+The data can come from various sources, such as a database, API, or user input.
+Views are typically represented as objects or dictionaries.

+1. Rendering:
+   Rendering refers to the process of combining the template with the view data to generate the final HTML output.
+The template engine takes the template file, replaces the placeholder tags with the actual data values from the view, and produces the rendered HTML.

+1. Dynamic Content:
+   By dynamically populating the template with different view data, you can generate personalized and context-specific content for each user or situation.
+This allows for the creation of dynamic web pages that adapt to the changing data and requirements.

+Popular template engines in web development include Handlebars, EJS (Embedded JavaScript), Jinja2, and Django Templates, among others.
+Each template engine has its own syntax and features, but they all follow the general principles outlined above.

+By utilizing templating and views in web development, you can separate the concerns of data and presentation, making your code more maintainable, modular, and reusable.